-WHAT YOU NEED TO KNOW ABOUT INSTAGRAM IN 2019
+WHAT YOU NEED TO KNOW ABOUT INSTAGRAM

 Video or photo carousel?
 One hashtag or more—and should you partner with an influencer?
 When it comes to Instagram best practices, you might have a lot of questions.
 And though there are many smart ways to use the social media platform in your event marketing strategy, some tactics do prove more engaging than others.